amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 ![](Afrye_Week6CaseStudy_files/figure-markdown_strict/Q4-1.png)<!-- -->

+In this Bar Chart, we may observe the extreme outlier in the High
+Income: OECD caused by USA GDP.
+It is color-coded to highlight the differences between income groups.

 ### Question 5

 #### Cut the GDP ranking into 5 separate quantile groups.
 Make a table versus Income.Group.
 How many countries are Lower middle income but among the 38 nations with highest GDP?